codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Dynamic", "Yes"
    "Initial Version", "1.0"

-The excerpt below is an example of how this Galera parameter might look in the configuration file:
+The excerpt below is an example of how this Galera parameter might look in the ``my.cnf`` configuration file:

 .. code-block:: ini

-   wsrep_provider_options="datadir=/var/lib/mysql/"
+   datadir=/var/lib/mysql/

 .. _`debug`: